 Coast Guard, DHS.

-The Coast Guard proposes to establish a temporary special local regulation to enable vessel movement restrictions for certain waters of the Zimovia Strait.
-This action is necessary to provide for the safety of life on these navigable waters near Wrangell Harbor during power boat races on July 4, 2017.
-This regulation would prohibit persons and vessels from transiting through, mooring, or anchoring within the specified race area unless authorized by the Captain of the Port Southeast Alaska or a designated representative.
+The Coast Guard is establishing a permanent special local regulation to enable vessel movement restrictions for certain waters of the Zimovia Strait.
+This action is necessary to provide for the safety of life on these navigable waters near Wrangell Harbor during power boat races on July 4, 2019 and every subsequent year on July 4.
+This rule prohibits persons and vessels from transiting through, mooring, or anchoring within the special local regulation race area unless authorized by the Captain of the Port Southeast Alaska or a designated representative.

-To view documents mentioned in this preamble as being available in the docket, go to http://www.regulations.gov, type USCG-2017-0223 in the “SEARCH” box and click “SEARCH.”
+To view documents mentioned in this preamble as being available in this docket, go to https://www.regulations.gov, type USCG-2019-0223 in the “SEARCH” box and click “SEARCH.”
 Click on Open Docket Folder on the line associated with this rule.

 Start Further Info